Boost Sales with the Branded Returns Portal (+ 5 More Benefits)

 We reviewed the rates of repeat purchases before and after stores launched their Branded Returns Portal.
 We found shoppers were 28.8% more likely to order from the same merchant again after returning an item through a self-service portal.

 Using the self-service returns portal had a substantial impact on smaller business in particular.
 Prior to implementing the Branded Returns Portal, only 15.5% of customers who made a return bought from the retailer again.
-However, once retailers launched the self-service returns portal, repeat purchases from returners increased by 63%.
+However, once these ShipStation Bronze plan users launched the self-service returns portal, repeat purchases from returners increased by 60%.

 5. Use “Reason for Return” as an Overall Health Check for Your Company